CAST of main Characters in order of appearance:

-The other two men follow with the pony, talking quietly in a language which Gossamer decides sounds like a deer with a cough.
+The other two men follow with the horse, talking quietly in a language which Gossamer decides sounds like a deer with a cough.

 The trees get taller and closer together, the undergrowth thinner.
 It is gloomy but easier to walk.
 A small outcrop of rock appears and suddenly Samark ducks into a cave mouth calling behind a simple instruction, “Come!”